Bonar Law: Post-war and prime minister

-At war's end, Law gave up the Exchequer for the less demanding sinecure office of Lord Privy Seal, but remained Leader of the Commons.
+At war's end, Law gave up the Exchequer for the less demanding sinecure office of Lord Privy Seal but remained Leader of the Commons.
+Concerning the violence occurring in Ireland, Law felt the continued, strong military efforts (coercion) should be the government's only policy.
+In January 1921 he stated that 10 years of quiet was the most that could be hoped for in Ireland and that "the Irish were an inferior race."
 In 1921, ill health forced his resignation as Conservative leader and Leader of the Commons in favour of Austen Chamberlain.
 His departure weakened the hardliners in the cabinet who were opposed to negotiating with the Irish Republican Army, and the Anglo-Irish War ended in the summer.

 By 1921–22, the coalition had become embroiled in an air of moral and financial corruption (e.g. the sale of honours).
 Besides the recent Irish Treaty and Edwin Montagu's moves towards greater self-government for India, both of which dismayed rank-and-file Conservative opinion, the government's willingness to intervene against the Bolshevik regime in Russia also seemed out of step with the new and more pacifist mood.
 A sharp slump in 1921 and a wave of strikes in the coal and railway industries also added to the government's unpopularity, as did the apparent failure of the Genoa Conference, which ended in an apparent rapprochement between Germany and Soviet Russia.
 In other words, it was no longer the case that Lloyd George was an electoral asset to the Conservative Party.

 Lloyd George, Birkenhead and Winston Churchill (still distrusted by many Conservatives) wished to use armed force against Turkey (the Chanak Crisis), but had to back down when offered support only by New Zealand and Newfoundland, and not Canada, Australia or the Union of South Africa; Law wrote to The Times in support of the government, but stating that Britain could not "act as the policeman for the world".

 At a meeting at the Carlton Club, Conservative backbenchers, led by the President of the Board of Trade Stanley Baldwin and influenced by the recent Newport by-election, which was won from the Liberals by a Conservative, voted to end the Lloyd George Coalition and fight the next election as an independent party.
 Austen Chamberlain resigned as Party Leader, Lloyd George resigned as prime minister and Law took both jobs on 23 October 1922.